ISISComputingGroup/ibex_developers_manual/Technical-debt-stand-down-Documentation.md

 ## Moving between SECI and IBEX user manual page
 - Developer: Freddie
 - Reviewer: None
-- Current status: In progress
+- Current status: Ready for review at https://github.com/ISISComputingGroup/ibex_user_manual/wiki/Switching-Between-IBEX-and-SECI

 As an instrument scientist I would like to know how to move between SECI and IBEX